muditkalra/muditkalra/README.md

 - 👋 Hi, I’m @muditkalra
 - 👀 I’m interested in MERN Stack (MongoDB, ExpressJs, ReactJs, NodeJs)
-- 🌱 I’m currently learning NextJs
+- 🌱 I’m currently learning NextJs and Typescript
 - 💞️ I’m looking to collaborate on MERN Projects
 - 📫 You can reach me at **muditkalra267@gmail.com**